 - Iron: 11% of the RDA

-Among the many other health benefits of spirulina, it has been shown to help patients detoxify from heavy metal exposure – mainly in the form of arsenic.
 The World Health Organization has labeled arsenic toxicity as a global problem around the world including the US.
-Chronic arsenic toxicity is the result of exposure to arsenic primarily in ground water.
+Chronic arsenic toxicity is the result of exposure to arsenic, primarily in groundwater.
 The effects can be very damaging and can be seen even years after exposure.
 Arsenic is a known carcinogen which affects many organs.
-Spirulina, which is also very high in chlorophyll, can counteract this damage by removing toxins from the blood stream while strengthening the immune system.6,7,8
+Spirulina, which is also very high in chlorophyll, can help remove toxins from the bloodstream while strengthening the immune system.6,7,8

 Turmeric is a perennial herb in the ginger family containing a phytochemical called curcumin.
 This gives it the distinctive deep golden color so commonly associated with curry, of which turmeric is a key ingredient.
-Turmeric’s surge in popularity in the Western World is due to its medicinal properties that offer all the health benefits without the negative side effects of conventional drugs.
+Turmeric’s surge in popularity in the Western World is due to its properties that offer all the health benefits without the negative side effects.
 This amazing spice provides wonderful detoxification support for your body.

-Curcumin is a powerful antioxidant and anti-inflammatory agent reducing pain associated with autoimmune conditions such as rheumatoid arthritis.
-In regards to detoxification, curcumin helps your liver process metabolic waste and toxins by stimulating your gallbladder to release bile, which in turn improves liver function.
-Bile cleanses your liver and rejuvenates liver cells.
+Curcumin is a powerful antioxidant that can support your body’s inflammatory response, often associated with autoimmune conditions such as rheumatoid arthritis.
+In regards to detoxification, curcumin impacts gallbladder function, which in turn supports liver function.
+Bile, produced by your gallbladder, cleanses your liver and rejuvenates liver cells.
 Bile also prevents toxins from being converted to harmful compounds that damage your liver.

-So, how can you add this miraculous spice to your menu?
+If you want to add the spice your menu, there are many tasty options.
 Along with traditional Indian-style curries, my golden milk recipe is unbelievably delicious!
 Curcumin is best absorbed when consumed with some fat (found in the coconut oil) and black pepper.
 Piperine or bioperine, the substance found in black pepper, enhances the absorption of curcumin.
 Without the piperine, most of the curcumin would just pass through your digestive tract.